Harlock123/FormGenAngular/README.md

 }`

 - then cd into the dist/formgen-lib folder

+- npm login     (do this first) it will ask for your npm login name and password then email and send that email a =8 digit code to then type in

+    lastly

 - npm publish

 ## Implementing this new Formgen in an existing ASCA Project